-So it is very possible that an air purifier with a HEPA filter may trap any airborne viruses, including the COVID-19 coronavirus, that happen to pass through it.
-But it won't necessarily kill the virus.
-Even if trapped, the virus may stay alive on the filter surface for several hours or days.
+So it's likely that an air purifier with a HEPA filter will trap a lot of airborne viruses, including the COVID-19 coronavirus, that happen to pass through it.
+But it won't necessarily catch them all, or kill them.
+Even if trapped, the virus may stay alive on the filter surface for several hours or even days.
 However, the virus will probably eventually die there, unless you happen to remove the filter in the meantime, which might release the virus back into the air or onto your skin.

 Other filters: photocatalytic, carbon and more

-- Photocatalytic air purifiers can also trap and kill bacteria and viruses, as they are caught and potentially broken down by the electrostatic and oxidisation effects of the ions generated by this type of filter.
+- Photocatalytic air purifiers can also trap and kill bacteria and viruses, as they're caught and potentially broken down by the electrostatic and oxidisation effects of the ions generated by this type of filter.

 - Ultraviolet (UV) light is also a good steriliser, and some air purifiers have a UV sterilising feature.
-But usually a virus or bacteria has to be exposed to UV light for several minutes to be destroyed, and it's not clear that is the case inside many air purifiers.
-If the UV is used to sterilise a filter that has trapped the germs, that could be very effective; but if the air is simply passed through a UV light, it may not be exposed for long enough to be of much use.
+But usually a virus or bacteria has to be exposed to UV light for several minutes to be destroyed, and it's not clear that's the case inside many air purifiers.
+If the UV is used to sterilise a filter that has trapped the germs, that could be very effective, but if the air is simply passed through a UV light it may not be exposed for long enough to be of much use.

 - Catechin-based filters may also have antiviral properties, but we haven't seen many models with this type of filter.
 Catechin is a plant extract with antifungal and antibacterial properties.

 - Carbon filters and other types of filters can be good for trapping odours, volatile organic compounds and other pollutants, but are unlikely to trap germs.